 Inspired by delicious Caribbean codfish cakes or fritters recipes, I had the idea to make the far more accessible and inexpensive tuna fish fritter with a relatively simple tuna fish fritter recipe.

-For this tuna fish fritters recipe, I looked to the Internet for some guidance on my ingredients measurements for the tuna fish fritters and here I must credit partyinmykitchen.blogspot.com, approximately the ninth article down when I googled tuna fish fritters.
+For this how to make tuna fish fritters recipe, I looked to the Internet for some guidance on my ingredients measurements for the tuna fish fritters and here I must credit partyinmykitchen.blogspot.com, approximately the ninth article down when I googled tuna fish fritters.

-- The author of this food and recipe blog discusses experiments in the kitchen as a college student just cooking whatever food is on hand.
+- The author of this food and recipe blog discusses experiments while cooking in the kitchen as a college student, just cooking whatever food is on hand.

 - I must say I completed college several years ago but I still love cooking food on a budget, with minimal recipe ingredients.

-I followed the tuna fish fritters recipe advice of this food blogger as a starting off point for how to make tuna fish fritters and I made some minor changes of my own for the tuna fish fritters recipe.
+I followed the how to make tuna fish fritters recipe advice of this food blogger as a starting off point for how to make tuna fish fritters and I made some minor changes of my own for the how to make tuna fish fritters recipe.

-For example, the food blogger's recipe for tuna fish fritters calls for canned corn but in this tuna fish fritters recipe, I enjoy using "mexicorn" which is a combination of corn, red peppers and green peppers for this dish.
+For example, the food blogger's recipe for how to make tuna fish fritters calls for canned corn but in this how to make tuna fish fritters recipe, I enjoy using "mexicorn" which is a combination of corn, red peppers and green peppers for cooking this dish.